 How to use essential oils in a burner & diffusor.

 A couple of years ago I moved into a little studio and it only had a shower -no bath!
 Since I do love a bath I made sure I had the odd treat at a friends house so I didn’t miss out on this luxury.
-Anyway, one evening after work, I decided to take a shower which is unusual as my routine is generally to do this in the morning, as it seems more refreshing rather than relaxing.
+Anyway, one evening after work, I decided to take a shower which is unusual as my routine is always to do this in the morning, as it seems more refreshing rather than relaxing.
 I went about it in a totally different way though, since I couldn’t incorporate the oils in the same way I would in the bath.
 I got out my little ceramic burner:

-This is a simple devise used to scent the atmosphere in a room with essential oils.
+This is a simple device used to scent the atmosphere in a room with essential oils.
 You put a tea-light in the bottom part, fill the top bowl area with water, and sprinkle essential oils of your choice into the water.
 As the candle heats the water it warms the essential oils too and they release their molecules into the room, including the scent.
-It’s useful to choose a burner that has quite a deep bowl for the water, because as it is heated by the tea light, it evaporates and when there is no water left the essential oils can burn onto the surface making it difficult to clean.
-Between 6 and 12 drops of essential oil should be enough in the burner, depending on the desired effect (blend inspirations below).
+It’s useful to choose a burner that has quite a deep bowl for the water, because as it is heated by the tea light, the water evaporates and when there is no water left the essential oils can burn onto the surface making it difficult to clean.
+Between 3 and 10 drops of essential oil should be enough in the burner, depending on the desired effect (blend inspirations below).
 My bathroom was quite small so a few drops had a good impact on the room, but you can use more if you feel like it.

 The tea-light in the burner already gives a little glow to the room, so I switched off the light and lit a few more candles, and it felt very special -I honestly had never taken a shower by candle light nor taken the time to prepare the room in this way.
 It was a bit of a revelation to realise the difference it made to how I felt, and often became part of my night time and even morning time ritual.
 It actually felt more nurturing than a bath at the time.